Encephalization quotient: History

 The concept of encephalization has been a key evolutionary trend throughout human evolution, and consequently an important area of study.
 Over the course of hominin evolution, brain size has seen an overall increase from 400 cm3 to 1400 cm3.
 Furthermore, the genus Homo is specifically defined by a significant increase in brain size.
 The earliest Homo species were larger in brain size as compared to contemporary Australopithecus counterparts, with which they co-inhabited parts of Eastern and Southern Africa.

 Throughout modern history, humans have been fascinated by the large relative size of our brains, trying to connect brain sizes to overall levels of intelligence.
 Early brain studies were focused in the field of phrenology, which was pioneered by Franz Joseph Gall in 1796 and remained a prevalent discipline throughout the early 19th century.
 Specifically, phrenologists paid attention to the external morphology of the skull, trying to relate certain lumps to corresponding aspects of personality.
 They further measured physical brain size in order to equate larger brain sizes to greater levels of intelligence.
 Today, however, phrenology is considered a pseudoscience.

 Among ancient Greek philosophers, Aristotle in particular believed that after the heart, the brain was the second most important organ of the body.
 He also focused on the size of the human brain, writing in 335 BCE that "of all the animals, man has the brain largest in proportion to his size."
 In 1861, French neurologist Paul Broca tried to make a connection between brain size and intelligence.
 Through observational studies, he noticed that people working in what he deemed to be more complex fields had larger brains than people working in less complex fields.
 Also, in 1871, Charles Darwin wrote in his book The Descent of Man: "No one, I presume, doubts that the large proportion which the size of man's brain bears to his body, compared to the same proportion in the gorilla or orang, is closely connected with his mental powers."
 The concept of quantifying encephalization is also not a recent phenomenon.
 In 1889, Sir Francis Galton, through a study on college students, attempted to quantify the relationship between brain size and intelligence.

-Due to Hitler's racial policies during World War II, studies on brain size and intelligence temporarily gained a negative reputation.
-However, with the advent of imaging techniques such as the fMRI and PET scan, several scientific studies were launched to suggest a relationship between encephalization and advanced cognitive abilities.
+Due to the Nazi's racial policies before and during World War II, studies on brain size and intelligence temporarily gained a negative reputation, as they resemble the "Ubermensch" school of thought that enable the Holocaust.
+However, with the rise of neofascism and the advent of imaging techniques such as the fMRI and PET scan, several scientific studies were launched to suggest a relationship between encephalization and advanced cognitive abilities.
 Harry J. Jerison, who invented the formula for encephalization quotient, believed that brain size was proportional to the ability of humans to process information.
 With this belief, a higher level of encephalization equated to a higher ability to process information.
 A larger brain could mean a number of different things, including a larger cerebral cortex, a greater number of neuronal associations, or a greater number of neurons overall.